 Meat and fish are your primarily sources, but you can also use whey protein shakes in between meals, or add legumes, whole grains, seeds, and nuts to your diet more often.

-Protein bars can come as a delicious snack that helps you meet your protein consumption demands.
+Protein bars can be a really delicious snack that helps you meet your protein consumption demands.
+Just as whey protein powder, they can give you an instant boost after a workout as well.

 Meat is also responsible for meeting your zinc intake, which helps a lot in making testosterone levels increase.